Windows Server Licensing Changes in 2016: Core-Based Licenses

 • There are still versions of Windows Server: Standard and Datacenter.

 • Standard still provides you with the right to create two virtual machines and Datacenter still provides you with the right to create unlimited virtual machines.
-(For more information, see my posts here and here.)
+(For more information, see my posts part one here and part two here.)

 • A Client Access License (CAL) is still required for each user or device.